 Now, it’s time to aggregate and prioritize the buying criteria.

 Advisor and TPA.
 Here, best practice is to introduce the advisor and TPA statement of services to the plan sponsor before initiating the recordkeeper search.
 By predefining these roles and services, it places the buying criteria for these entities into the realm of requirements for the recordkeeper solution set.

 Plan sponsor.
-Using the buying criteria in Step 2, the plan sponsor must integrate and prioritize the lists for the company and eligible plan employees.
+Using the buying criteria in step 2, the plan sponsor must integrate and prioritize the lists for the company and eligible plan employees.
 If there are several interested parties at the plan sponsor organization, have each one prioritize its list.
-Then, facilitate a meeting where each party presents its ranking of the buying criteria and works together to determine a common set of priorities.
+Then, facilitate a meeting in which each party presents its ranking of the buying criteria and works together to determine a common set of priorities.
 Figure 4 presents a sample case matrix.